E-06 Bladed Spinner: Sonic Adventure's Flying Badnik

 Because of its aerial placement and contact damage. -

-Is E-06 an official in-game name?
+Is E-06 an official name in the game?

 Can it be avoided?